 Mike is a Louisville-based writer and podcaster focused on faith and culture.
 He produced and hosted The Rise and Fall of Mars Hill and also created and hosted Cultivated: A podcast about faith and work.
 Mike has written four books and many articles.
 In 2001, he launched Sojourn Music and led it until 2015, producing a series of albums and original music and retuned hymns.

 Do you have questions about the Bible?
 Dr. Michael Rydelnik will join Dawn and Steve in the Morning to take questions from listeners!
 Dr. Michael Rydelnik is a professor of Jewish Studies at Moody Bible Institute and the Bible teacher on Moody Radio's Open Line.

-Vengeance is His.
-Join Dawn and Steve in the Morning for a devotional from Blackaby Ministries International about trusting God with matters of justice.
+Start your day with Dawn and Steve in the Morning as they share a devotional from Blackaby Ministries International about living a life of surrender!

 Also this hour, Dawn and Steve discuss Gary Chapman's three decades of ministry.
 Chapman is a well-known marriage counselor and director of marriage seminars.
 The 5 Love Languages® is one of Chapman’s most popular titles, topping various bestseller charts for years, selling over twenty million copies and has been on the New York Times bestsellers list since 2007.